|Our treks||Expeditions||Contact us||About us||Old photos & Diaries|

 Sep 88 Ladakh

 Age 22, this was my first Himalayan trek.
-After being sick in Srinagar with amoebic dysentery I recovered in Leh then trekked the short Markha Valley trek, camping and staying with locals.
-First night no water.
-Last night found that it isn't possible to cook instant noodles over 4 candles!
+After being sick in Srinagar with amoebic dysentery I recovered in Leh then trekked the Markha Valley trek.
+Local companies suggested I needed eight days food and rather than booking with them, I bought this and headed off using the cute foldout Artou guidebook.
+I left Leh late and so for the very first night out had no water. ...
+On the last night found that it isn't possible to cook instant noodles over 4 candles!

 Prior to this I travelled, starting with hitchhiking around New Zealand, travelling and working in Australia, then 2 months travelling in Indonesia.